Northern Cape Provincial Legislature: Election

 The provincial legislature consists of 30 members, who are elected through a system of party list proportional representation with closed lists.
 In other words, each voter casts a vote for one political party, and seats in the legislature are allocated to the parties in proportion to the number of votes received.
 The seats are then filled by members in accordance with lists submitted by the parties before the election.

 The legislature is elected for a term of five years unless it is dissolved early.
 This may occur if the legislature votes to dissolve and it is at least three years since the last election, or if the Premiership falls vacant and the legislature fails to elect a new Premier within ninety days.
 By convention, all nine provincial legislatures and the National Assembly are elected on the same day.

-The most recent election was held on 8 May 2019.
-The following table summarises the results.
+The most recent election was held on 29 May 2024.
+The following table summarizes the results.

 The following table shows the composition of the provincial parliament after past elections and floor-crossing periods.